 After we took ownership NEMBA formed the Vietnam Land Management Steering Committee to oversee and manage the property.
 Owning conservation land, even if you’re a non-profit organization, is not an easy thing to do.
 In addition to the obvious issue of trail maintenance and upkeep there are liability issues to consider.
 That means insurance costs every year.
 If you're not already a member of NEMBA you should join to, among other things, help us in our efforts to preserve and protect this land.

 The riding in Vietnam is legendary for its technical nature.
 There are some mellow trails both on NEMBA's property and in the surrounding conservation land but most people ride at Vietnam to be challenged both technially and physically.
 You'll see a lot of "big hit" bikes out on the trails.
 There are ways around most of the technical features, but you will find yourself paying attention to the trails a lot more than you'll find yourself looking at scenery.
+Blackstone Valley NEMBA has performed many hundreds of hurs of trail work both maintaining and building the trail in Vietnam.

 Most people park in the large parking lot behind Wendy's Restaurant a short distance away.
 If you park there be sure to frequent Wendy's as a way to say "Thank You".
 There are also some small conservation paarking lots.
 Check the map.